Rockwell Collins Technical Analysis (NYSE:COL)

 Rockwell Collins Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Rockwell Collins MACD line is above the signal line.
+The Rockwell Collins MACD line is below the signal line.

 Rockwell Collins Relative Strength Index: